windley/CS462-Event-Edition/project/Lab5.md

 Grading for this lab in in three portions:

 - **Proposal** (10%)
   - Pass or fail: Submit the written proposal by the deadline and have it approved
+  - Architectural diagram and explanation
 - **Presentation** (35%)
   - Score will be determined by Dr. Windley and the TAs based on the quality of your presentation and demonstration
 - **Final submission** (55%)